Updated: Mar 11

 What is dashi??
-How to make dashi?
-Is there any health benefits of dashi??
+How do you make dashi?
+Are there any health benefits in consuming dashi??

-In this blog & video, I will answer all sort of questions about DASHI!
+In this blog & video, I will answer all sorts of questions about DASHI!

-Topic 1: Introducing 4 different kinds of DASHI 2: Health benefits of DASHI 3: How you can make DASHI easily and quickly and realistically 4: Delicious recipes by using DASHI as a major component
+Topics 1: Introducing 4 different kinds of DASHI 2: Health benefits of DASHI 3: How you can make DASHI easily, quickly and realistically 4: Delicious recipes that use DASHI as a major component

 Kombu is the type of kelp.
-90% of kelp we have in Japan is actually produced in Hokkaido area since kelp only grows in low temperature ocean.
+90% of the kelp we have in Japan is actually produced in Hokkaido since kelp only grows at low temperatures in the ocean.

-The flavor is quite delicate, so I usually paired with lots of vegetables for boosting extra flavor.
+The flavor is quite delicate, so I usually pair it with lots of vegetables for boosting up the flavor.

-katsuo is a bonito fish in English.
-We eat it as a sashimi when it’s fresh.
-Katsuo has a very strong fishy flavor, hence it will make the soup very flavorful.
+Katsuo is a bonito fish in English.
+We eat it as sashimi when it’s fresh.
+Katsuo has a very strong fishy flavor and thus will make a soup very flavorful.

-Katsuo has been smoked, dried, then shaved into thin slices and finally become katsuobushi.
-Katsuobushi is the ingredient we are using for making katsuo-dashi.
+Katsuo has been smoked, dried, then shaved into thin slices, finally becoming katsuobushi.
+Katsuobushi is the ingredient we are using to make katsuo-dashi.

 Without these time-consuming steps done by professionals, we won’t be able to enjoy this beautiful katsuo-dashi at home.
 That's the beauty of Japanese ingredients.
-There is always someone's effort behind.
-I'm very appreciated for this.
+There is always someone's effort behind them.
+I'm very appreciated of this.

-Awase literally means <combining> in Japanese.
-Awase-dashi is the combination of konbu seaweed and bonito flakes.
-Konbu has a glutamic acid and bonito flakes has a inosinic acid.
-They are both categorized as one of the UMAMI elements.
-UMAMI is approved as a fifth taste sensation.
-When those two are combined together, UMAMI taste will go up to 7~8times stronger than solo by synergistic effect.
+Awase literally means combining in Japanese.
+Awase-dashi is the combination of kombu seaweed and bonito flakes.
+Kombu has glutamic acid and bonito flakes has inosinic acid.
+They are both categorized as UMAMI elements.
+UMAMI is the fifth taste sensation.
+When these two are combined together, the UMAMI taste will go up 7~8 times greater than used alone due to a synergistic effect.

-NIboshi is a small dried sardines.
-Niboshi is slightly fishy but more budget- friendly than bonito flakes and kelp.
-I sometime use for miso soup, but mostly use for making Ramen or whenever I want to enrich the taste to the dish.
+NIboshi are small dried sardines.
+Niboshi are slightly fishy but more budget- friendly than bonito flakes and kelp.
+I sometime use them in miso soup, but mostly for making Ramen or whenever I want to enrich the taste of the dish.

-Hoshishiitake is a dried shiitake mushroom.
-I usually pair with Konbu- dashi for making plant based soup stock.
-My kids doesn't like shiitake mushroom itself, but they love this soup somehow.
+Hoshi shiitake is dried shiitake mushrooms.
+I usually pair them with kombu- dashi to make plant based soup stock.
+My kids doesn't like shiitake mushrooms themselves but they love this soup somehow.

-I’m showing how to make each dashi in video, so please go to my YouTube channel!!
+I’m showing how to make each dashi in my video, so please go to my YouTube channel!!

 <HEALTH BENEFITS OF DASHI>